DFW - Dallas

 Uber and Lyft

 Ride-hailing is the default choice for most DFW travelers.
 The advantages are well-known: upfront pricing, door-to-door service, and generally available within minutes.
-Fares to downtown Dallas run $25-45, to Fort Worth $30-50.
+The app quotes you before you book — which is the only fare figure worth trusting, since it moves with demand.

 The downsides: surge pricing during rush hours or high-demand periods can push costs up, and the ride-share pickup zones at DFW require some walking from baggage claim.
 With heavy luggage, the walk to the pickup area is not trivial.